 B C D E F G Pulled into Machinery 313210 9/18/2017 203446638 The employee was inspecting a forklift due to it not raising and lowering when his hands were caught in the mast chain.
 Both palms were lacerated, requiring stitches, and his left small finger was crushed.
 The finger was later amputated at the hospital.
 Pulled into Machinery 313210 7/13/2018 Y8949 203452982 The employee suffered the degloving of her left ring finger while attempting to clean fibers from the spinning machine rollers.
 The employee's left ring finger was pulled into the rollers.
 The employee was transported to Frye Hospital and later to Baptist.
 Pulled into Machinery 313210 6/21/2019 203461686 An employee, of a mattress ticking manufacturer, touching fabric running through a tenter frame, reportedly to prevent it folding, had their left hand and arm caught by, and pulled between, two rollers, resulting in severe swelling which necessitated hospitalization.
-Pulled into Machinery 313221 7/17/2017 203445010 An employee's hand got caught in the bail breaker machine when he was trying to clean it with the machine still in operation.
+Pulled into Machinery 313221 7/17/2017 203445010 An employee's hand got caught in the ball breaker machine when he was trying to clean it with the machine still in operation.
 He sustained lacerations and other injuries to his arm and hand.
 He was transported to hospital and admitted for treatment and observation.
 Amputation- Limb 313230 8/11/2016 U6613 203437215 The employee was operating a machine that rolls fiber into thin layers and onto large rolls.
 A large part of his hand, possibly the whole hand, was amputated.
 Amputation- Limb 313230 1/28/2017 L1173 203441175 An employee sustained the amputation of their right hand and lower arm, from below the elbow, due to being caught in the path of a picker cylinder in a picker machine.
 Pulled into Machinery 313230 7/17/2015 203295290 An employee fractured her right forearm after placing her arm between two conveyor rollers at the end of the Rando machine.
 She was transported to the hospital and admitted for surgery.
-Pulled into Machinery 313230 5/8/2018 203451851 A maintenance employee, at a non-woven fabric manufacturer, was hospitalized for surgery on an artery in their right wrist, due to a laceration of the wrist and hand, sustained when the hand was pulled into an auger when the employee was attempting to remove a blockage.
-Amputation- Digit 313310 2/4/2019 At a plastics extrusion machine, an employee sustained the amputation of the tip of one of their fingers, from just above the base of the nail, when the machine, which could not be isolated from the power supply, activated while the employee was removing a blockage.
+Pulled into Machinery 313230 5/8/2018 O 203451851 A maintenance employee, at a non-woven fabric manufacturer, was hospitalized for surgery on an artery in their right wrist, due to a laceration of the wrist and hand, sustained when the hand was pulled into an auger when the employee was attempting to remove a roll of fabric.
+Amputation- Digit 313310 2/4/2019 O At a plastics extrusion machine, an employee sustained the amputation of the tip of one of their fingers, from just above the base of the nail, when the machine, which could not be isolated from the power supply, activated while the employee was removing a roll of plastic.
+The employee was attempting to reverse the loom and reached into the machine while it was still running.
 The employee was attempting to reverse the loom and reached into the machine while it was still running.